If the Sun is Yellow, Why is Snow White?

 The snow takes all this light, the yellowish light from the sun and the bluish light from the sky, and recombines it to make white light.

-so it seems to come from all directions of the sky.
+Moisture in the atmosphere scatters the blue light, and re-scatters the blue light again and again so it seems to come from all directions of the sky.
 Some of the blue light from the sun is scattered back into space, a little is absorbed by the atmosphere, and in what we observe as blue sky, much of it does get to earth.

 What's left of the original white light from the sun is white, minus some of the blue component.
 To us it looks yellowish.